Room temperature can make or break your sleep quality. Find out the best temperature for sleeping, so you can fall asleep and stay asleep every night.

 What is the relationship between temperature and sleep?

 Your body’s circadian rhythm, or internal body clock, regulates the different functions of the body including your heart rate, hormone release, and body temperature.
-All these factors allow the body to at the right time within one 24-hour cycle (1).
+All these factors allow the body to naturally wake up and fall asleep at the right time within one 24-hour cycle (1).
 When we try to sleep in environments that are too hot or too cold, we don’t reach the optimal sleeping temperature – and this affects our circadian rhythm, leading to sleep deprivation.
 But rest assured, your sleeping temperature is easier to fix than you think.

 What is the ideal sleeping temperature?